Axway/amplify-central/content/en/docs/integrate_with_central/webhook/marketplace_subscription_webhook.md

 linkTitle: Webhooks in the Marketplace
 weight: 40
 ---
-Configure webhooks to receive notifications from Amplify Marketplace so that you can implement customized onboarding of API consumers.
+Configure webhooks to receive notifications from the Marketplace so that you can implement customized onboarding of API consumers.

 ## Before you start